practicingruby/pdf-book/README.md

 those for project-specific requirements.
 Most of the time, you will simply need to run `rake` to execute the code samples, and `rake console` to run an `IRB` session with all necessary code loaded.

+## Problems and Questions

+Please use the issue tracker to contact me about any issues you run into.
+Support is not limited to bug reports: I also want to hear about anything that looks confusing, does not work as expected, etc.

+Although I can't promise I'll be able to help, I'm also happy to discuss issues related to adapting these code samples to use within your own projects.

+If you'd rather discuss things privately, feel free to send an email to gregory@practicingruby.com.